debug-evac/assembler/README.md

 # Assembler

 This Assembler was programmed within the project "Mikrorechner" in order to run assembly code on a self-designed CPU.
-It uses a modified MIPS assembly syntax and features labels, macros, automatic nop insertion, a simple linker, instruction minimization for certain macros and output formatting to raw or mif.
+It uses a modified MIPS assembly syntax and features labels, macros, automatic nop insertion, a simple linker, instruction minimization for certain macros and output formatting to raw, mif or dat.

 ## Features